DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

 11) start running FE  ADC Test GUI you opened in step 4.

 12) Remember to record the run number, board number and chip number in the Google docs.
+Start a new basket label with board and chip number.

+13) If the run completes successfully, mark a Y in the appropriate column on Google docs.
+    If run fails, note the failure error in the Google doc and make sure to indicate on the white board that the testboard failed in the cold.
+Test boards that fail more than once should be returned to Guang/Feng for cleaning.

+14) Remove the basket quickly, cover with plastic bag and tag and put it under the table.
+    Dress the cables and tie them off with the velcro.
+    REMEMBER TO INDICATE TEST STATUS ON THE TAG!